LeandroNoronha/pathovision_model/README.md

 # research_project-unisinos

-This is a repository dedicated to develop my final paper at Unisinos, containing all the code development and written in latex following ABNT standards. the
+This repository is dedicated to the development of my final paper at Unisinos.
+It includes all the code implementations and written content, structured in LaTeX while adhering to ABNT standards.
+The repository serves as a comprehensive workspace for organizing research, experiments, and documentation, ensuring consistency and proper formatting throughout the project.